0800 0567 253

 Apply for this course here:

 GCSE Chemistry is the branch of science that examines substances and composition within matter.
 It focuses on experiments and investigation into the properties of a substance, as well as reactions.
-GCSE Chemistry covers the fundamentals of chemistry, such as atomic structure, bonding and the periodic table, as well as quantitative chemistry, organic chemistry and chemical analysis.
+GCSE Chemistry covers fundamentals of chemistry, such as anatomic structure, bonding and the Periodic Table, as well as quantitative chemistry, organic chemistry and chemical analysis.
 This course is taught through interactive workshops, practicals, discussions and theoretical presentations.